Superior Accuracy and Efficiency

 The iXM-RS150F enables increased productivity for a range of aerial image acquisition projects as it provides wider aerial coverage compared to previous generations of Phase One’s cameras.

 With its ultra-high resolution (14204 x 10652) and the backside-illuminated sensor, it enables perfect image quality, even in low light conditions.
 As a result, more flying hours a day and more flight days a year can be easily achieved.
 The iXM-RS cameras are available in RGB and Achromatic.

 A Choice of RS Lenses

-The IXM-RS cameras were designed to fit one of the seven interchangeable RS lenses with a choice between 32mm, 40mm, 50mm, 70mm, 90mm, 110mm and 150mm.
+The IXM-RS cameras were designed to fit one of the eight interchangeable RS lenses with a choice between 32mm, 40mm, 50mm, 70mm, 90mm, 110mm, 150mm MK II, and 180mm.
 The lenses are individually calibrated for infinity focus by Phase One.
+A RSM 300mm AF lens with ajustable focus from 10 m to infinity is also available.
 The iXM-RS150F and iXM-RS 100F provide the option to accomplish several projects in a day by adapting the camera with the desired lens.
 The RS lenses enable the creation of DTMs and DSMs for surveying and Orthophotos while the opening angles are specially fitted for oblique systems and LiDAR.

 Superior Storage Capabilities and Connectivity

 The iXM-RS cameras support super-fast storage capabilities.
 They provides full control – over a wireless link.
 In addition, the camera boosts the following:

 - USB-C and 10G interfaces for quicker and flexible data transfer